-- 1) Meet approximately once each month on established dates. - 2) Keep minutes of all committee meetings. - 3) Make recommendations for the corrections of hazardous or unsafe work conditions, which come to its attention. - 4) Review and analyze all reports of accidents, deaths, injuries and illnesses that are due to or happen while the employee is performing their duties while working.
-Make investigations of each accident, death, injury or illness to try to determine its cause and make recommendations to take care of the cause. - 5) Keep abreast of compliance standards which affect health and safety issues.
+- 1) Meet on mutually agreeable dates. - 2) Keep minutes of all committee meetings. - 3) Make recommendations for the corrections of hazardous or unsafe work conditions, which come to its attention. - 4) Review and analyze all reports of accidents, deaths, injuries, and illnesses that are due to or happen while the Employee is performing their duties while working.
+Make investigations of each accident, death, injury, or illness to try to determine its cause and make recommendations to take care of the cause. - 5) Keep abreast of compliance standards which affect health and safety issues.